 If you’re looking to learn more about brand strategy, we highly recommend eRESONAID with our friend and acclaimed brand strategist and author Fabian Geyrhalter, it’s packed full of knowledge and insights you will need to learn to become a brand strategist or apply what you learn within your own business.

-Fabricio Pamplona is the founder of Mind the Graph – a tool used by over 400K users in 60 countries.
+Fabricio Pamplona is the founder of Mind the Graph, an online graphical abstract maker – a tool used by over 400K users in in 60 countries.
 He has a Ph.D. and solid scientific background in Psychopharmacology and experience as a Guest Researcher at the Max Planck Institute of Psychiatry (Germany) and a Researcher in D’Or Institute for Research and Education (IDOR, Brazil).
-Fabricio holds over 2500 citations in Google Scholar.
+Fabricio holds over 2500 citations on Google Scholar.
 He has 10 years of experience in small innovative businesses with relevant experience in product design and innovation management.